soartech/jsoar/jsoar-build/resources/readme.txt

 ###############################################################################
 Getting Started

-Double-click jsoar.bat (or jsoar.sh), or run from the command-line:
+Double-click bin/jsoar.bat (or bin/jsoar), or run from the command-line:

-    > jsoar
+    > \path\to\jsoar\bin\jsoar    (Windows)
+    $ /path/to/jsoar/bin/jsoar    (Unix)

 This will run the JSoar debugger.
+Note, on Unix systems, it may be necessary to add the executable permission to the startup script:

+    $ chmod +x /path/to/jsoar/bin/jsoar

 Now you can load some Soar code from the demos directory:

 * Click File->Source File...
 * Select demos/towers-of-hanoi.soar